All the Remarketing Audiences You Should Be Targeting in PPC

 Google Analytics allows you to set up Site Search tracking, which can help you identify how often site visitors are using site search and what they’re most often looking for.
 It’s basically a whole new set of search term data to work with that includes revenue and orders driven from those specific searchers.
 This provides new behavioral audiences opportunities for RLSA, as well as new keyword ideas to test out in your legacy paid search campaigns.

 Do you provide an option to sign-up for a newsletter, download a whitepaper or case study, or subscribe to your email list?
 As long as this data is first-party collected, you can be using it for search remarketing using Google’s Customer Match.
-Not only does this audience option allow you to expand your targeting based on customer data that lives outside of AdWords, but initial results have shown that it has a higher email match rate compared to other ad platforms like Facebook and Twitter.
+Not only does this audience option allow you to expand your targeting based on customer data that lives outside of Google Ads (AdWords), but initial results have shown that it has a higher email match rate compared to other ad platforms like Facebook and Twitter.

 Remarketing Audiences in the Awareness Stage